 - Having to re-read text over before you remember it.

 |Words Blurring||Seeing the 'White Rivers' in text||Colour blobs appearing on page|

 Visual stress is a relatively common condition of the visual cortex which is often experienced by people with dyslexia, but is now generally accepted to be a separate and distinct condition.
 Apparent movement and distortion of text, headaches and sore eyes are common symptoms.
 Coloured Overlays were shown in 2001 to improve reading experience for about 20% of the population; a 2019 study showed that the figure could be higher.
 A common misnomer is "Scotopic sensitivity," which suggests that it is a condition of the retina and not the visual cortex.
 Visual difficulties create extra problems for a person with other dyslexic symptoms by making words hard to decipher, but once a Reading Ruler or Overlay has made them visually clearer they still need to be decoded.
 Dyslexia is commonly defined as a phonological processing deficit, so decoding is an area where dyslexia often causes problems.

 Because visual stress is perceptual, rather than optical, in nature, it is not corrected by prescription glasses, and it cannot be detected by standard visual, educational or medical tests.

 How do you know if you have Visual Stress?

-Symptoms of Visual Stress vary , but can include headaches and migraines (especially when working at the computer), eyestrain, and words or letters appearing to "jump" or move on the page.
-People who have Visual Stress see the page differently because of distortions of the print or white background.
+Symptoms vary , but can include headaches and migraines (especially when working at the computer), eyestrain, and words or letters appearing to "jump" or move on the page.
+People who have these difficulties see the page differently because of distortions of the print or the white background.